-CBD Oil vs. Hemp Seed Oil: What's The Difference?
+CBD Oil vs. Hemp Seed Oil: What's The Difference & Why It Matters

-CBD, short for cannabidiol, is one of the main compounds found in the cannabis plant—which includes both marijuana and hemp—and is making waves for its many beneficial properties that you can take advantage of without the intoxicating effects of the other well-known cannabinoid, THC.
+CBD, short for cannabidiol, is one of the main compounds found in the cannabis plant family, which includes both marijuana and hemp.